jodal/pyspotify/docs/quickstart.rst

 :class:`~spotify.SessionEvent` will be called from internal threads in libspotify itself.
 This is clearly marked in the documentation for the relevant events.
-Second, if you use the :class:`~spotify.EventLoop` helper thread, listeners for all other events--that is, events *not* emitted from internal threads in libspotify--will be called from the :class:`~spotify.EventLoop` thread.
+Second, if you use the :class:`~spotify.EventLoop` helper thread, listeners for all other events---that is, events *not* emitted from internal threads in libspotify---will be called from the :class:`~spotify.EventLoop` thread.
 This shouldn't be an issue if you just use pyspotify itself from within the event listeners, but the moment you start working with your application's state from inside event listeners, you'll need to apply the